Epictetus/constructable/README.markdown

 ## Basic usage

-Define you're class like this:
+Define your class like this:

 ```ruby
 require 'constructable'